john-yohan-park/Python-Variable-and-Function-Printer/README.md

 `print_time(func, param 1, param2, ...)`
 * Prints function's output and runtime (in microsec)

-No need to download any third-party packages :)
+No need to download third-party packages :)